fabianogadenz/fabianogadenz/README.md

 # Hi guys 👋

-My name is Fabiano, I am from Brazil and I'm a mobile engineer, always looking to learn and build nice applications.
-I'm graduated in Computer Science and currently working as a sênior mobile engineer at [Remessa Online](https://www.remessaonline.com.br/) and sometimes tech lead in [PlugApps](https://www.plugapps.net/).
+My name is Fabiano, I'm from Brazil and I'm a mobile engineer, always looking to learn and build nice applications.
+I'm graduated in Computer Science and currently working as a senior mobile engineer at [Remessa Online](https://www.remessaonline.com.br/) and sometimes tech lead in [PlugApps](https://www.plugapps.net/).

-I am focused on mobile applications have 5 years, in expecifical Flutter since 2018.
-I'm always looking to improve my knowledge on the fundamentals of computer science like algorithm, data structures, product data analytics and technical leadership.
+I'm focused in mobile applications for the past five years, specifically in Flutter since 2018.
+I'm always eager to grow my knowledge in the fundamentals of computer science like algorithm, software architecture, data structures, product data analytics and technical leadership.

-I can work well in a team and navigate well in product discussions.
-I'm always curious to learn whatever is needed to build a great digital product for customers, always reusing my experience in the mobile world.
+I work well in a team and navigate well in product discussions.
+I'm always curious to learn whatever is needed to build a great digital product for customers, always drawing on my experience in the mobile world.

+Until today, I have won 3 professional awards.
+- Professional Dedication of the year 2013 award at Cybersul;
+- Top 3 Brazil at Nasa Space Apps Hackathon - 2019;
+- Highlight Professional Q4 - 2021 Revolution Maker on Remessa Online.

 ## Get in touch with me: